psychemedia/middle-english-romances/sir-amadace.md

 He spake to hym of that case:

-" What mon art thou this mornyng inase,
+"What mon art thou this mornyng inase,

 With syche sympell chere?
 Thou schuld not morne on this wyse: '